 No matter how strong you think your stomach is, you should pack some IMODIUM just in case.

 Although most Moroccans are Muslims, yes, they still have all these.
 Hashish, an extract of the cannabis plant, is quite commonly offered to you in the streets.
 Alcohol is founded in big cities in certain shops and restaurants, but not all of them.

-Morocco does indeed have those “squat toilets” everywhere where it’s just a ceramic hole in the ground, but you always can find a flushing toilets almost in every touristic attraction as well as towns and restaurants.
+Morocco does indeed have those “squat toilets” everywhere where it’s just a ceramic hole in the ground, but you always can find flushing toilets almost in every tourist attraction as well as towns and restaurants.

 Photos and Photography

-Morocco is photography Paradise with a varied landscape, exotic Medinas and multi-colors you will find Morocco extremely fantastic country for photography.
+Morocco is a photography Paradise with a varied landscape, exotic Medinas, and multi-colors, you will find Morocco an extremely fantastic country for photography.

-Most of Moroccans don’t like their pictures to be takes, although it’s more easy with the people who work in tourism as in hotels, Riad, camel men, drivers and guides.
+Most Moroccans don’t like their pictures to be taken, although it’s easier with the people who work in tourism as in hotels, Riad, camel men, drivers, and guides.

 What to Bring if you are Traveling to Morocco:

-Depending on which kind of traveler you are and the activity you’r interested to do in Morocco, please check the details of important things to bring on the link bellow:
+Depending on which kind of traveler you are and the activity you’re interested to do in Morocco, please check the details of important things to bring on the link below: